laravel/nova-docs/4.0/resources/fields.md

 #### Creating New Tags Inline

-For convenience, When `Tag` fields are shown on a resource create or update page, you may create the related resource inline via a modal window without leaving the creation / update page:
+For convenience, when `Tag` fields are shown on a resource create or update page, you may create the related resource inline via a modal window without leaving the creation / update page:

 ![Creating Tags Inline](./img/tag-field-with-create-relation.png)